camunda/camunda-docs-manual/site/src/documents/api-references/rest/job-definition/get.html.md

 Result
 ------

-A json object corresponding to the JobDefinition interface in the engine.
+A JSON object corresponding to the JobDefinition interface in the engine.
 Its properties are as follows:

 <table class="table table-striped">